Doriandarko/o1-engineer/README.md

 - **Code Review**: Analyze and review code files for quality and suggestions.

+- **Enhanced File and Folder Management**: The `/add` and `/edit` commands now support adding and modifying both files and folders, providing greater flexibility in managing your project structure.

+- **Project Planning**: Introducing the `/planning` command, which allows users to create comprehensive project plans that can be used to generate files and directories systematically.

 ## 💡 How the Script Works

 1. **Initialization**: The script initializes global variables and sets up the OpenAI client using the provided API key.

-2. **Handling User Commands**: It listens for user commands such as `/edit`, `/create`, `/add`, and `/review`, and processes them accordingly.
+2. **Handling User Commands**: It listens for user commands such as `/edit`, `/create`, `/add`, `/review`, and the new `/planning` command, processing them accordingly.

-3. **Processing File Modifications**: Based on the user's instructions, the script modifies files, adds new content, or creates new files and folders as needed.
+3. **Processing File and Folder Modifications**: Based on the user's instructions, the script modifies files and folders, adds new content, or creates new files and folders as needed.
+The `/add` and `/edit` commands have been enhanced to support both files and folders, providing greater flexibility in project management.

+4. **Project Planning**: The newly introduced `/planning` command allows users to create comprehensive project plans, which the script can use to generate files and directories systematically using the `/create` command.

-4. **AI-Generated Instructions**: The tool interacts with OpenAI's API to generate instructions and suggestions for code generation, editing, and reviewing.
+5. **AI-Generated Instructions**: The tool interacts with OpenAI's API to generate instructions and suggestions for code generation, editing, project planning, and reviewing.

-5. **Applying Changes**: Changes are applied to the project files based on the AI-generated instructions, ensuring that the project stays up-to-date and well-maintained.
+6. **Applying Changes**: Changes are applied to the project files and folders based on the AI-generated instructions, ensuring that the project stays up-to-date and well-maintained.

-6. **Managing Conversation History and Added Files**: The script manages the conversation history and keeps track of files added to the context, allowing users to reset or modify the history as needed.
+7. **Managing Conversation History and Added Files**: The script manages the conversation history and keeps track of files and folders added to the context, allowing users to reset or modify the history as needed.

 ## 📥 Installation